boostercloud/workflows-framework/chapters/chapter09.md

 The concept of a `Task` is, when it comes to its outcome not concerned about which outcome means a success business wise, but about whether the action could be executed and a decision was made out of the outcome.
 This means that any possible result just represents the next possible state.

-## Undo “A” is just do “B” when “A” has been done
+## Undo "A" is just do "B" when "A" has been done

 While the `Task` is not concerned about business failure, the `Workflow` itself is, there are actions that might need to be undone if subsequent `Tasks` fail, this is not considered a special action in this framework, but just an action to perform after a certain precondition has been met.

 ## All parties are third parties